feelgoodsoo/emotion-detect/README.md

-# This is Demo
+# This is Demo.
+To start,

-### To start, 1. add .env
+### 1. add .env

 - add .env in front folder. write REACT_APP_SERVER_URL.  ex -> REACT_APP_SERVER_URL=http://127.0.0.1:8000
-- add .env in EDbackend folder.write OPENAI_API_KEY. (see more about in EDbackend/api/viws.py.
-now i do hard coding response. change it.)
+- add .env in EDbackend folder. write OPENAI_API_KEY. (see more about in EDbackend/api/viws.py. now i do hard coding response. change it.)

 ### 2. handle your cors origin issue